-Mind & Brain See Inside Why Music Moves Us New research explains music's power over human emotions and its benefits to our mental and physical well-being By Karen Schrock Getty Images As a recreational vocalist, I have spent some of the most moving moments of my life engaged in song.
+Mind & Brain Why Music Moves Us New research explains music's power over human emotions and its benefits to our mental and physical well-being By Karen Schrock THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Getty Images As a recreational vocalist, I have spent some of the most moving moments of my life engaged in song.
 As a college student, my eyes would often well up with tears during my twice-a-week choir rehearsals.
 I would feel relaxed and at peace yet excited and joyful, and I occasionally experienced a thrill so powerful that it sent shivers down my spine.
 I also felt connected with fellow musicians in a way I did not with friends who did not sing with me.
 I have often wondered what it is about music that elicits such emotions.
 Philosophers and biologists have asked the question for centuries, noting that humans are universally drawn to music.
 It consoles us when we are sad, pumps us up in happier times and bonds us to others, even though listening to an iPod or singing “Happy Birthday” does not seem necessary for survival or reproduction.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Digital Issue $7.95 Add To Cart Digital Subscription $19.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.